-The observed important concept - the effect on the element α of the system W and the accompanying effect on the other elements of the system - allows the set W to determine an infinite number of functions, since we have at least one actual function of the importance of the elements W of the system: $\pi: W \rightarrow \Re$, where \Re is a set of real numbers.
+System monotonicity conditions.
+The observed important concept - the effect on the element α of the system W and the accompanying effect on the other elements of the system - allows the set W to determine an infinite number of functions, since we have at least one actual function of the importance of the elements W of the system: $\pi: W \to \Re$, where \Re is a set of real numbers.